NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 * Build the package for the IMU so it has the same orientation as the mechanical drawing in the datasheet.
 * Check the orientation.
 Your view of the package in Eagle is looking “down” on the board.
 * Draw your package so it is wider than it is tall.
 Otherwise Eaglint will get confused.
-* Make sure the SMDs should be 0.85mm wide.
+* Make sure the SMDs should be at least 0.85mm long.
 They will extend slightly out from under the package.
 * Make sure you SMDs match the maximum width of the pads on the part.
 * Use 0.1" spacing within logically-related groups of pins for the pins on the IMU.
 You can have larger gaps separating groups of pins.
 * The prefix for your IMU device should be “U” (that’s the conventional prefix for ICs).
 * Label the SMDs on the IMU using either the pin numbers or the names used in the datasheet.
 Some pads same replicated names.
 Use something like “VCC1”, “VCC2”, etc. to distinguish them.
-* The symbol for the IMU should have one VCC pin, one VCCIO pin, and one GND pin.
-It should not have a RES pin.
-For instance, in the device for for the IMU, you should connect all of the VCC SMDs to the single VCC pin in the symbol.
+* The symbol for the IMU should have one `VCC` pin, one `VCCIO` pin, and one `GND` pin.
+It should not have a `RES` pin.
+In the device for for the IMU, you should connect all of the VCC SMDs to the single `VCC` pin in the symbol.
+Connect the `RES` SMDs to the `GND` pin.
 * There should be no metal under the IMU.
 To enforce this, you should do the following
-    1. Draw a rectangle in `trestrict` that fills in the space in under the package, but does not overlap any of the pins.
+    1. Draw a rectangle in `trestrict` that fills most of the space in under the package, but does not overlap any of the pins.
     2. Draw a rectangle in `brestrict` that covers the entire package.
     3. Draw a rectangle in `vrestrict` that covers the entire package.
-* There should be no solder mask under the IMU.
-To enforce this, draw a rectangle of `tStop` that covers the area under the packge.
+* There should be no solder mask under the middle of IMU.
+To enforce this, draw a rectangle of `tStop` that covers the area under the package, but does not overlap the pins.
 * You need to draw lines of `trestrict` between the pads.
 They should be the same length as the pads and not overlap them.
 * Be sure to include a pin-1 indicator that will be visible when the IMU is installed.